 The Philippines was under Spanish rule at that time and the colonialists brought sweet potatoes from Central America to the Philippines.
 At that time, the Spaniards prohibited export of sweet potatoes.
 Chen Zhenlong seeing the opportunity in the hardy and adaptable crop risked his life to smuggle a section of sweet potato vine to Fujian.

 As Chen Zhenlong hoped, sweet potatoes, soon became popular in Fujian and Guangdong provinces as the hardy vegetable could grow even during drought and in poor hilly soil.
 During the Qing dynasty (1636 - 1911), sweet potato spread across China as a solution to rice crop failures and famine.
-In order not to waste food, unused sweet potatoes were made into powder for longer storage (in the old days, food security is a matter of life and death).
+In order not to waste food, unused sweet potatoes were made into powder for longer storage (in the old days, and even today, food security is a matter of life and death).

 When famine struck, people in Fujian and Chaoshan (Guangdong) created a pancake with oysters, sweet potato starch and eggs.
 Oysters were plentiful off the coasts of Fujian and Guangdong.
 In orh luak / orh chien the sweet potato starch is the necessary carb in the dish, so it is not strictly speaking an omelette.
 Affordable and nutritious, the oyster omelette dish became a staple in Fujian and Chaoshan which stood the test of time.